dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/wpf-and-win32-interoperation.md

 - In general, while input devices are scoped within the <xref:System.Windows.Interop.HwndHost> hosted Win32 region, input events go directly to Win32.

-- While the mouse is over the <xref:System.Windows.Interop.HwndHost>, your application does not receive [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] mouse events, and the value of the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] property <xref:System.Windows.UIElement.IsMouseOver%2A> will be `false`.
+- While the mouse is over the <xref:System.Windows.Interop.HwndHost>, your application does not receive WPF mouse events, and the value of the WPF property <xref:System.Windows.UIElement.IsMouseOver%2A> will be `false`.

-- While the <xref:System.Windows.Interop.HwndHost> has keyboard focus, your application will not receive [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] keyboard events and the value of the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] property <xref:System.Windows.UIElement.IsKeyboardFocusWithin%2A> will be `false`.
+- While the <xref:System.Windows.Interop.HwndHost> has keyboard focus, your application will not receive WPF keyboard events and the value of the WPF property <xref:System.Windows.UIElement.IsKeyboardFocusWithin%2A> will be `false`.

-- When focus is within the <xref:System.Windows.Interop.HwndHost> and changes to another control inside the <xref:System.Windows.Interop.HwndHost>, your application will not receive the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] events <xref:System.Windows.UIElement.GotFocus> or <xref:System.Windows.UIElement.LostFocus>.
+- When focus is within the <xref:System.Windows.Interop.HwndHost> and changes to another control inside the <xref:System.Windows.Interop.HwndHost>, your application will not receive the WPF events <xref:System.Windows.UIElement.GotFocus> or <xref:System.Windows.UIElement.LostFocus>.

 - Related stylus properties and events are analogous, and do not report information while the stylus is over <xref:System.Windows.Interop.HwndHost>.